-Gina Tam is an assistant professor of history at Trinity University in San Antonio, Texas.
+Gina Tam is an associate professor of history and co-chair of Women and Gender Studies at Trinity University in San Antonio, Texas; she is also a Public Intellectual Fellow at the National Committee on US-China Relations, a Wilson Center China Fellow, and the Book Review Editor for the Journal of Asian studies.
 She completed her Ph.D. in modern Chinese history at Stanford University in 2016, and received her B.A. in History and Asian Studies from the Indiana University of Pennsylvania in 2008.
 She is a fourth-generation Italian-American originally from Lakewood, Colorado.

 Her interest, at its core, is how the identities we ascribe to ourselves or are ascribed to us-- including gender, national identity, race, ethnicity, and class-- translate into access or the removal of access to cultural, political, and material power.
 Her research has examined these themes in the history of modern China.
 Her first book, Dialect and Nationalism, winner of the Berkshire Conference of Women Historians Best Book Prize, explores the relationship between language and national identity from the late Qing through the height of the Maoist period.
 Now, she is working on a new project that explores the relationship between gender and post-colonialism in the history of protests in post-war Hong Kong.
 She speaks Mandarin, reads standard written Chinese, and speaks conversational Cantonese and Japanese.